Kei Truck & Kei Car Laws in Tennessee (2026)

 Recent Legislative Changes

-Tennessee has not enacted specific legislation targeting kei vehicles in recent years.
-The state's existing vehicle registration framework accommodates kei vehicles without the need for special provisions.
+Tennessee has not enacted new legislation targeting kei vehicles in 2025 or 2026.
+The state's existing medium speed vehicle and Class I OHV registration frameworks continue to be the primary pathways for kei truck registration.
 The federal 25-year import rule remains the primary enabler for legal importation.

-Tennessee's vehicle registration system has been generally stable, and the state's county clerk offices have become increasingly familiar with kei vehicle registrations as their popularity has grown.
-If you're near the border, you may also want to check kei truck laws in Kentucky and Virginia.
+Tennessee's vehicle registration system has been stable, and the state's county clerk offices have become increasingly familiar with kei vehicle registrations as their popularity has grown.
+While some states like Illinois and Georgia have cracked down on kei trucks, Tennessee has shown no signs of moving in that direction.
+If you're near the border, you may also want to check kei truck laws in Kentucky, Virginia, North Carolina, Georgia, Alabama, Mississippi, Arkansas, and Missouri.

 Tips from Local Owners